microsoft/Trace/README.md

-# Trace, the New Autodiff for LLM Agents
+# Trace, the New Autodiff for AI Systems and LLM Agents

 Trace is a new AutoDiff-like tool for training AI systems end-to-end with general feedback (like numerical rewards or losses, natural language text, compiler errors, etc.).
 Trace generalizes the back-propagation algorithm by capturing and propagating an AI system's execution trace.
 Trace is implemented as a PyTorch-like Python library.
 Users write Python code directly and can use Trace primitives to optimize certain parts, just like training neural networks!